zextras/tech-doc/source/carbonio/_management/backup.rst

 valid metadata files, due to |backup|’s built-in deduplication, the BLOB itself will not be deleted.

+.. to be verified

 Customizations backed up by |backup| also follow the Backup Path’s purge policies.
-This can be changed in the `|backup|` section of the Administration Console by unchecking the :octicon:`tasklist` `Purge old customizations` checkbox.
+This can be changed in the `|backup|` section of the |adminui| by unchecking the :octicon:`tasklist` `Purge old customizations` checkbox.

 .. _when_is_a_backup_purge_executed: